A Group Of Hyenas Is Called

 Conclusion

 The term "clan" aptly describes the complex social structure of hyenas, particularly spotted hyenas.
-It represents a cohesive unit with a strict hierarchy, intricate communication system, and cooperative behaviors essential for survival.
+It represents a cohesive unit with a strict hierarchy, detailed communication system, and cooperative behaviors essential for survival.
 Understanding the nuances of hyena clans allows us to appreciate the intelligence, adaptability, and ecological importance of these often-misunderstood creatures.

-By supporting conservation efforts, promoting coexistence, and educating others about hyenas, we can contribute to their protection and ensure that future generations have the opportunity to witness the haunting calls and captivating social dynamics of these remarkable animals.
+By supporting conservation efforts, promoting coexistence, and educating others about hyenas, we can contribute to their protection and make sure future generations have the opportunity to witness the haunting calls and captivating social dynamics of these remarkable animals.
 Learn more, get involved, and help change the narrative surrounding these vital members of the African ecosystem.
 Visit your local zoo, support a hyena conservation program, or simply share this article to spread awareness!